grgbr/enbox/sphinx/api.rst

 As stated into section `Overview`_, isolation implementation is based upon Linux
 |namespaces(7)| and |capabilities(7)|.

-When given a non `NULL` :c:type:`enbox_jail` argument, the c:func:`enbox_prep_proc` function creates a new jail and jumps into it.
+When given a non `NULL` :c:struct:`enbox_jail` argument, the c:func:`enbox_prep_proc` function creates a new jail and jumps into it.
 Once entered, there is no more way to escape it apart from calling |exit(3)|, which will implictly destroy the jail.

-Jail is instantiated according to properties set into the :c:type:`enbox_jail` structure allowing to specify :
+Jail is instantiated according to properties set into the :c:struct:`enbox_jail` structure allowing to specify :

 * set of new |namespaces(7)| to make the jail a member of,